risecommerce/Magento2-Ajax-Layered-Navigation/README.md

-##Risecommerce Ajax Layered Navigation Extension
+# Risecommerce Ajax Layered Navigation Extension

-This extension extends the Magento 2 layered navigation by allowing your customers to filter, sort and paginate your product catalog with AJAX technology without page refresh.
+This [Magento 2 Ajax Catalog Infinite Scroll](https://risecommerce.com/https-risecommerce-com-magento2-ajax-catalog-infinite-scroll-html.html) extension extends the Magento 2 layered navigation by allowing your customers to filter, sort and paginate your product catalog with AJAX technology without page refresh.

-##Support:
+For more details about this extension, visit the [Magento 2 Ajax Catalog Infinite Scroll](https://risecommerce.com/https-risecommerce-com-magento2-ajax-catalog-infinite-scroll-html.html).

+If you're looking to enhance your Magento store further, consider hiring a [dedicated Magento developer](https://risecommerce.com/hire-dedicated-magento-developer.html).

+For support or inquiries, please visit our [contact page](https://risecommerce.com/contact).

+## Support:
 version - 2.3.x, 2.4.x

-##How to install Extension
+## How to install Extension

 Method I)